 Now that you’re well aware of the pros of real arbitrage, let’s understand the ways it can harm you and your business –

 When you sell via an accurate arbitrage business model, you seldom own the products.
 This means you are limiting yourself, which can cause diminished profits in the long run.
 If one of your products starts selling more, you might have to ask other people to buy products from retail stores.
 This is because retail stores have limits to what they can purchase and the number of units they have purchased as a customer.
 You might also have to head to multiple retail stores to find the product’s units.
 Not only does this involve transportation costs but also a great deal of hassle.

 A lot of products on Amazon are brand-gated.
 This means that you would require the permission of the brand to sell it on Amazon.
 If the product that you’re buying from a retail store is brand gated, the chances are that you might not be able to sell it on Amazon.
 This, in turn, only leaves you with other marketplaces like eBay, etc., that have a limited audience.

 Every step of the business involves getting and receiving cuts.
 Regardless of the platform you sell, you will have to cut your profit margins regarding the selling fee, logistics and fulfillment cost, etc. This reduces your profit margins by a significant chunk and seldom leaves any room for growing your business.

 Brand Registry Protection

 No matter how unique real arbitrage might seem like a business idea at first, it has more cons than benefits in the long run.
-As a business, you must not only think about making profits but also how you can provide your customers with satisfaction and build a relationship with them.
+As a business, you must think about making profits and how you can provide your customers with satisfaction and build a relationship with them.
 Unless you put your customers first, there is no way you’ll earn a name as a reputable business in the market.